 Bethany “Buffy” Phyne

-Buffy served as Pet Reporter for Pet Pals TV.
-She is a lifelong animal lover.
-(Her childhood idol was “Benji”!)
+Buffy volunteered as Pet Reporter for Pet Pals TV for five years.
+She is a lifelong animal lover (her childhood idol was “Benji”!)
 Buffy has been a strong advocate for animal rescue work and a foster mom to several rescue dogs the past 15 years.
 A native of Brazil, Indiana, Buffy graduated from Indiana State University with a Masters Degree in Radio/Television/Film.
-She is a Senior Biopharmaceutical Sales Rep with Amgen.
+She is a Senior Cardiovascular Sales Specialist for Novartis.